alexander-knight/Class-CS50-CourseCode/README.md

     "-l" indicates to link to the specified library (in this case, the CS50 library.
     "-o" to assign output its common name. wonder why assembly code output isnt ".acout"
   2. learn the linux directory commands (cd, rm, etc)
+  3. Lloyds shorts are more informative without David's flair. stick with those for learning the details.